Chadrack Lukombe

-Chadrack Muzungu Lukombe (born 14 April 1997) is a Democratic Republic of the Congo footballer who plays as a winger for Moroccan club RS Berkane.
+Chadrack Muzungu Lukombe (born 14 April 1997) is a Congolese footballer who plays as a winger for Malaysia Super League club Kelantan Darul Naim.
 He made one appearance for the DR Congo national team in 2017.

 Club career

 In January 2019, Lukombe moved abroad after signing for ENPPI SC, after representing AS Vita Club and Athletic Club Ujana in his home country.
 On 31 January of the following year, he joined UD Almería and was assigned to the B-team in Tercera División.

 In August 2020, Lukombe was loaned to French Championnat National side US Boulogne, with an option to buy.